syncfusion-content/ej2-common-docs/ej2-javascript/appearance/material3.md

 ## ThemeStudio application

-We have also integrated the Material 3 theme into our ThemeStudio application, providing you with a comprehensive solution for your customization needs.
+The Material 3 theme has been seamlessly integrated into the ThemeStudio application, offering a comprehensive solution to meet your customization requirements.

 Access the Syncfusion ThemeStudio application, featuring the Material 3 theme, via the following link: [Link to Syncfusion ThemeStudio with Material 3 Theme](https://ej2.syncfusion.com/themestudio/?theme=material3)